dssg/nfp/data_analysis/README.md

-# DSSG Nurse Family Partnership Study -- Data Analysis
+# Data Analysis

 ## Overview

-The Nurse-Family Partnership (NFP; http://www.nursefamilypartnership.org) would like to know what effect it has on several birth outcomes, child health and development outcomes, mother's life course outcomes, and abuse outcomes.
-As part of the Eric and Wendy Schmidt Data Science for Social Good summer fellowship (http://dssg.io), we used data from NFP and nationally representative datasets to estimate the effect NFP has on immunization and breastfeeding rates.
+The [Nurse-Family Partnership] (http://www.nursefamilypartnership.org) (NFP) would like to know what effect it has on several birth outcomes, child health and development outcomes, mother's life course outcomes, and abuse outcomes.
+We used data from NFP and nationally representative datasets to estimate the effect NFP has on immunization and breastfeeding rates.
 More information about our motivation and our process are available in our project [wiki] (https://github.com/dssg/nfp/wiki).

 This directory contains the R code used to explore and analyze our data.
 The datasets input into this analysis generally contained datasets we created by combining proprietary NFP data with data from national datasets.
 See the data_preparation directory for the more information about this process.